 Michael McCaul (TX), Chairman

-Congressman Michael T. McCaul is serving in his fifth term representing Texas' 10th District in the United States Congress and in January 2013 he became Chairman of the House Committee on Homeland Security.
+Congressman Michael T. McCaul is serving in his sixth term representing Texas' 10th District in the United States Congress and in January 2013 he became Chairman of the House Committee on Homeland Security.
 As Chairman his top priorities are to address the al Qaeda-Hezbollah terrorist threat, border security, cyber security and fixing the Department of Homeland Security to ensure it is capable of carrying out its core mission of protecting the homeland.
 In addition, Chairman McCaul will work to make the nation’s airport security system smarter and more efficient.

 During the 112th Congress, McCaul served as Chairman of the Oversight, Investigations and Management Subcommittee, which has oversight of all Department of Homeland Security operations.